01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

 Tripping points to watch for:

-When assessing an acquaintance or friend for a job, emotions can cloud your judgement and prevent adequate scrutiny.
-You may want the relationship to work so badly that you fail to ask the hard questions and uncover the candidate’s true technical depth and fit with your organization.
+Emotions can cloud your judgment when assessing an acquaintance or friend for a job and prevent adequate scrutiny.
+You may want the relationship to work so badly that you fail to ask the hard questions and uncover the candidate’s proper technical depth and fit with your organization.

 >> ACTIVE POOL